microsoft/qlib/examples/benchmarks/README.md

 > NOTE:
 > The backtest start from 0.8.0 is quite different from previous version.
 Please check out the changelog for the difference.

+> NOTE:
+> We have very limited resources to implement and finetune the models.
+We tried our best effort to fairly compare these models.
+But some models may have greater potential than what it looks like in the table below.
+Your contribution is highly welcomed to explore their potential.

 ## Alpha158 dataset